CIS-566-Fall-2023/hw04-stylization/README.md

 <a id="light-int"></a>
 ## Light Interaction
 After factoring in the Directional Light for the Toon Shader, we need to consider more light sources in the scene such as point lights.
-The`ComputeAdditionalLighting` function in `Assets\Shaders\Includes\LightingHelp.hlsl` helps us achieve this.
+The`ComputeAdditionalLighting` function in `Assets/Shaders/Includes/LightingHelp.hlsl` helps us achieve this.
 We use the same by adding a **Custom Function** node in `Assets/Shaders/Toon Shader.shadergraph`.
 To demonstrate the result, we use a **Blue-colored point light**:
 1. When the point light is far away, only the Directional Light affects the material:
 <img width="600px" src="images/toon_1.png">
 2. As we move the point light nearer, the interaction of light results in a highlight appearing on the material's surface: